 1. Become an online translator

-If learning new languages is your hobby, why not earn some cash out of it!
-Websites like Upwork and translators town offer freelance translation jobs that are time bound and pretty lucrative.
 The payment per assignment can range from S$20 to S$1,500.
-This means that you can take up assignments as and when you have spare time or on weekends.
-Investing in that German tutorial wasn’t a bad idea after all!
+Because of the nature of the job, you can take up assignments as and when you have spare time or on weekends.
+Taking Mandarin in school wasn’t a bad idea after all!

 Related: 5 Things You Gain as You Turn Mentor